Investigating the effects of local environment on nitrogen vacancies in high entropy metal nitrides: Conclusions

 \section{Conclusions}

 In this work, we created a set of HEMN supercells that maximize the number of unique nitrogen environments we can simulate in order to quantify the effects of local environment on the energetics of nitrogen vacancies in HEMNs.
 We built a set of 10 supercells in which 97\% of the nitrogen environments are symmetrically unique and we relaxed each set of supercells in order to keep the cell size the same for each HEMN.
 The EDM energies of nitrogen in binary, ternary, and HEMN systems correlate similarly with each other, detailing the effects of local environment on the energy density of a nitrogen atom.
 Using our EDM data we qualitatively predicted which HEMN nitrogen sites would have high and low vacancy formation energy.
 We built a simple weighted linear regression model to effectively predict nitrogen vacancy formation energy in HEMNs, and extended this model to extend to ternary and binary nitride systems.
 We contrasted with a model built on binary nitride vacancy formation energy data, which had poor estimation of ternary and HEMN vacancy formation energies, showing the effect of training environment.
 Finally, the EDM for vacancy environments showed the largest changes in the first nearest-neighbor shell.
 This both explains why EDM alone had difficulty in predicting the vacancy formation energy, and why a model built from the first neighbor composition could be accurate.
 Triplet features to our nn-model gave a slight improvement to our predictions as well as providing additional information on how our nn-model predicts the vacancy formation energy of various nitrogen environments.
+While EDM was not as strong a predictor for vacancy formation energy, it may still be useful when combined with other features that quantify the local environment, or in differentiating local environments with the same nearest-neighbor composition.
 It may be possible to build future models that predict the change in EDM energies when forming a defect, that may allow better predictions of the vacancy formation energy directly from EDM calculations alone for HEMNs and other high-entropy ceramics.
 Furthermore, the data from our calculations can be used to construct other models, as well as guide experimental studies on how the composition of various HEMNs can affect the nitrogen vacancy concentration in those systems, to build more effective HEMNs coatings for high hardness applications.